aanickelson/GRAD521_DMPNickelson_2021/index.md

 * **DMP implementation:** This has so far not been a factor in this research project.
 To my knowledge, there is no standing DMP that impacts my work.
 Going forward, my PI would be responsible for ensuring we meet any standards required by a DMP.
 * **Access control:** My PI is responsible for the team github repository, which is how access control is managed.
 * **Software creation and maintenance:** This is entirely on my shoulders.
 On rare occasions, I delegate some software creation responsibilities to the undergrad on my team.
 Maintenance is currently up to me.

+**Contingency plans:**

-* **Contingency plans:** There is no contingency plan in place for if / when I leave this project.
+There is no contingency plan in place for if / when I leave this project.
 Based on previous research projects in our lab, the project will either be handed off to another graduate student or will terminate.
 The hand-off would be left up to me and the student.

-# Data standards and metadata
+# Data Standards and Metadata

+**Standards**

+There are no formal standards that apply to this project.
+However, there are widely agreed upon best practices or standards within the ROS community for file structure and naming.
+This will be discussed further in the Storage and Security portion below.

+**Data Capture:**

+* **Text file** - metadata about the simulation environment is stored in a plain text file along with the data, with appropriate headers and comments detailing each section.
+* **Python scripts** - For each data type, there is a matching python script that can process the data.
+The python script has extensive comments in the '__main__' section to explain the metadata (including units, plaintext explanation of the data type, etc). _Using the main section to provide detailed instructions on how to utilize the script and its associated files is considered best practice for Python._
+* **README** - the README file includes information about how to launch the scripts, which python files perform which actions, and what data is collected.

+The following are a few examples of metadata recorded for this project:
+* **Naming scheme** - the naming scheme is outlined in the python script that processes the text file associated with the simulation environment.
+In this specific naming scheme, each node is listed as either a room ('r'), hallway ('h'), or exclusion zone ('ex'); rooms all have associated doorways ('d').
+Exclusion zones are portions of the simulation environment that are inaccessable.
+Each node in a subcategory is then assigned a two digit number starting at 00.
+For example, the second door in the fourth room would be named 'r03_d01'; the first hallway is 'h00'.
+* **Recorded data** - The main script for processing data shows an example of how to read and use each type of data.
+It also includes comments detailing the data types and formats.
+For example, there are two arrays "trav_data_hum" and "trav_data_no" that record the traversal times when humans are present (hum) or absent (no), respectively.
+The metadata in the python file details which is associated with human presence, as well as information about the data type (numpy array).
+Each of these arrays also has an associated mean 'mean_hum' and 'mean_no' and standard deviation 'std_hum' and 'std_no'.
+All variables have a similar naming scheme to make it easily understandable.
+Naming schemes are included in the comments of the python file.

-# Storage and security
+# Storage and Security

+**Access**

 Our data for this project are not confidential and do not require protection.
 They are open source and available to the public on github through our lab's github group page ([Oregon State University Personal Robotics Group](https://github.com/osuprg)).
 The repository for this project can be found here: https://github.com/osuprg/hospital-world

-# Access and data sharing

-As mentioned briefly in question 1, the data are stored in a team repository on Github.
-The team repository is managed by my advisor; the project repository is managed by me.

-# Archiving and preservation
+**Storage and retention**

+This project is publicly available on Github and will remain there in perpetuity.
 The main repository is on github.
 This repository is owned by the PI on the project, so the files will still be available to the lab when I leave.
 There is a copy of the repository local on my research machine, which is owned by the lab.
 Any changes to the local repository are manually pushed to github utilizing the UI interface in Pycharm.
 This is done every 1-3 hours and at the end of the day on days that I am working on code or the data.

-# Data Documentation and Metadata
+**Organization**
 Though there are no formalized standards that apply to this project, ROS users have a widely agreed upon informal file structure.
 The file structure will follow this informal standard file structure for ROS workspaces.
 Version control is handled both through Git versioning and by appending a date to relevant data file names.
 All files with recorded data will be appended with the date in YYYY-MM-DD format.

 Directories will include: